Diaconia in Community

 Study visit in Český Těšín, in cooperation with Eurodiaconia

-The study visit aimed at working on the issue of participation and empowerment of ´forgotten young people´ in marginalized local communities.
+The study visit aimed at working on the issue of participation and empowerment of ´forgotten young people´ in marginalised local communities.
 This contributed to clarifying and elaborating the root concepts for development of local initiatives.
-Young people were considered to be the ´experts´ in their own situation and in the main position to carry those initiatives in a long term perspective.
+Residents, including young people, were considered to be the ´experts´ in their own situation and in the main position to carry those initiatives with a long term perspective.

-A special focus was put on developing the culture of voluntary action and the recognition of the developmental dynamics which support voluntary and community engagement.
+A special focus was put on developing the culture of voluntary action and the recognition of the developmental dynamics that support voluntary and community engagement.

 The study visit was hosted interdiac founder Slezská Diakonia.

 A report on this project, ‘New directions in voluntary action and community engagement’ was produced and is available from interdiac.
 A book of case studies in ‘Community Development and Diaconia’ has also been published and is available from interdiac.